Download the new Scootaround Rental App! Easily rent a scooter, wheelchair, or powerchair using your smartphone.

 The base price of a wheelchair depends on the make, model, and style, with manual wheelchairs costing less on average than power wheelchairs.
 Heavy duty wheelchairs also have a slightly higher average price point.

-The average manual wheelchair available from Scootaround costs approximately $475.00, with the least expensive options costing $150.00 or less.
+The average manual wheelchair available from Scootaround Powered by WHILL costs approximately $475.00, with the least expensive options costing $150.00 or less.

 Wheelchairs can be purchased or rented depending on your needs and the availability of specific models.
 It can often be more cost effective to rent a wheelchair near you to get a feel for the style, model, and functionality before making a large purchase.